🍃 Reciprocity: the interview

 A writer or other creative artist who makes you hopeful for humanity and the earth.

-What I and you and these other writers can do is raise awareness of both problems and solutions.
-The hope we can offer is to be our better selves in relation to the more-than-human world, and to advocate for a better path.
-As I often say, how bad things get is entirely up to us.
-That, in part, is the definition of the Anthropocene.

-A bit more about Jason: In addition to writing about the transformed Earth in his newsletter, he is the author of Hoosh, an award-winning history of Antarctica; the ghostwriter for The Little Things: A Memoir of Paralysis, Motivation, and Pursuing a Meaningful Life; and has published essays in Orion, VQR, The Best American Travel Writing 2007, and more.
-Hoosh will be reissued in March, 2025, under a new title, The Roast Penguin Chronicles: Hoosh, Scurvy Days, Sleeping with Vegetables, and Other Adventures in Antarctic Cuisine.
+The Canadian forest ecologist Suzanne Simard and her decades of work patiently proving that plants in natural ecosystems depend on networks of fungal threads below ground.3 Those networks allow individuals and species to share water, sugars and the chemicals of plant communication to nurture the whole community.
+Simard models that kind of interdependence and generosity in her academic life too, nurturing a diverse assortment of grad students over the years, and crediting them with their part in the research.
+If you’ve not read her memoir, Finding the Mother Tree, I recommend it.

 Each season, we donate 30% of paid subscriptions to a worthy environmental cause.
-This season, it’s the Center for Humans and Nature, where they explore what it means to be human in an interconnected world.
+This season, it’s Indigenous Climate Action.
+They envision a world with sovereign and thriving Indigenous Peoples and cultures leading climate justice for all.
 Track past and current recipients here.

-Finding Strength in Wonder: What if the act of noticing — the light on leaves, the shift in seasons, the kindness in a stranger — could remind us we’re part of something larger, something beautiful?
-Homecoming is here to rekindle that sense of wonder and renew your strength.
-Subscribe today and step into a community of shared gratitude and hope.
+Join us as we imagine a different way forward — tender, joyful, and grounded in wonder.
+Subscribe to Homecoming and step into a story where we all belong.

-What did you enjoy most about this essay?
+What did you enjoy most about this interview?
 I’d love to hear from you.
 Or share it with others by restacking on Notes, via the Substack app.
 Thanks!

 Notes and links

 If you’d like to participate in this interview series, please DM me on chat, or reach out via email: gabrielli-dot-julie-at-gmail.
-Find previous interviews here.
+Find previous interviews and an anthology of the first two years here.

-For more inspired nature writing and artwork from the best of Substack, check out the articles in NatureStack journal.

-In further service to Substack’s nature writers, Rebecca Wisent curates this lovely directory of nature-focused writers:
+In further service to Substack’s nature writers, Wildheart curates this lovely directory of nature-focused writers:

 thanks, Mary Oliver